Developing a Multilingual Dataset and Evaluation Metrics for Code-Switching: A Focus on Hong Kong's Polylingual Dynamics: Conclusion

 \section{Conclusion}

-MADGF represents a significant advancement in cooperative multi-agent data generation, enabling the creation of high-quality, diverse, and consistent data.
-By leveraging the strengths of multiple agents and promoting collaboration, our approach opens up new possibilities for data-driven applications and research.

-The generated MCE dataset fills a gap in the research community and provides a valuable resource for developing and improving models that can handle this specific kind of linguistic mixing, which has been largely overlooked by previous work.
-Our fine-tuned model Whisper-MCE excels in the domain of mixed Cantonese and English speech recognition.
-Additionally, our proposed comprehensive evaluation metric addresses the challenge of evaluating speech recognition systems when test datasets are limited, further contributing to the advancement of the field.
+The MCE dataset addresses a notable gap in the research community and serves as a valuable resource for enhancing and developing models capable of managing code-switching scenarios, an area that has been largely neglected in previous research.
+Furthermore, our comprehensive evaluation metric aims to overcome the limitations of current evaluation metrics, thereby making a significant contribution to the advancement of the field.